-Using a wealth of ecommerce data we compare 2019 buying and online shopping behaviour with 2020.
+Using a wealth of ecommerce data we compare previous yearly buying and online shopping behaviour with results from 2021 and 2022.
 We’ve been looking at how sales patterns change during the day, which days of the week are busiest online, and how sales trends look across the whole year.

-Online sales broadly follow people’s daily patterns, with sales dipping overnight before beginning to build up from around 6am, and growing throughout the rest of the day – so this general trend rings true in most recent findings.
+Still, online sales broadly follow people’s daily patterns, with sales dipping overnight before beginning to build up from around 6am, and growing throughout the rest of the day – so this general trend rings true in most recent findings.